 Your fly might not stay up because it's wearing down from constant use.
 If that’s the case, you can use clear nail polish, paint a few coats on the teeth, and watch the magic happen.
 The clear polish should thicken the teeth, preventing the fastener from having a mind of its own.

 If you coated your zipper like you were painting a portrait, and it still won't stay up, you can move to plan B. This approach consists of finding any means necessary to keep the zipper fastened until you can completely replace it.

 Thus, you can use a paper clip or safety pin to keep it from dropping down.
 Since both are standard office or school supplies, you can rough it out until you get to your destination.
 Then, you can head to the restroom to put one of them through the hole on the zipper slider.

 If your zipper won't budge, that's an entirely different situation that requires a whole new set of innovative solutions.
+There are a variety of ways to unstick a zipper that’s jammed.
 One is using a pencil to coat the teeth with its graphite tip.
 The graphite should act as a lubricant, causing it to run smoothly.